 The ankle entry, toe box, and midsection sizes should all be considered to ensure comfort during swing rotation, as well as the size of the heel cup to allow enough space for swing rotation.

-The best golf shoes should at least be comfortable to wear on and off the golf course, use the latest sole technology, and have great stability to maximize swings.
+In 2017, the best golf shoes should at least be comfortable to wear on and off the golf course, use the latest sole technology, and have great stability to maximize swings.

 What are the advantages of spiked shoes VS spikeless shoes?